-The Orwell Youth Prize is a registered charity, number 1156494, established on 2 April 2014.
+The Orwell Youth Prize is a registered charity, number 1156494, established on 2nd April 2014.
 It was originally conceived by people running the main Orwell Prize, Britain’s most prestigious prize for political writing.
-The Orwell Youth Prize remains under the auspices of the Orwell Prize.
+The Orwell Youth Prize remains under the auspices of the Orwell Foundation.

 The Orwell Youth Prize is governed by a Board of Trustees:

-Stephen Armstrong writes for the Sunday Times, the Evening Standard, Wired, Elle and Wallpaper.
-He is the author of four books: The White Island – a history of Ibiza; War plc – an investigation into the private security industry which inspired Ken Loach’s Route Irish; The Super Rich Shall Inherit The Earth – an account of the rise of oligarchs in the developing and developed world; and the Road To Wigan Pier Revisited – uncovering hidden poverty in the UK.
-He is the editor of Scalpel, a bi-annual review of new talent, and contributes to Radio 4 – from columns on Front Row to presenting documentaries.
+He has written five books: The White Island – a history of Ibiza; War plc – an investigation into the private security industry which inspired Ken Loach’s Route Irish; The Super Rich Shall Inherit the Earth – an account of the rise of oligarchs in the developing and developed world; The Road To Wigan Pier Revisited – uncovering hidden poverty in the UK; and The New Poverty – part of the Unreported Britain project.

 Mick CallananDelivery Director

-Peter is an Access Fellow of Pembroke College, University of Oxford.
+Peter is an Access Fellow of Pembroke College, University of Oxford, location of the Orwell Youth Prize Celebration Days and the end of each prize cycle.
 He is a lecturer in History, and has helped Pembroke College pioneer a new approach to widening participation in University education.
-Pembroke was nominated for the 2013 Times Higher Education Award for Widening Participation or Outreach Initiative of the Year.
+Pembroke College was nominated for the 2013 Times Higher Education Award for Widening Participation or Outreach Initiative of the Year.